 Sometimes you need a “pass-through” currency in order to make trades work.
 If you’re not sure, then trading for Bitcoin is the most foolproof way, as it’s a trading pair almost everywhere, with the exception of a few Ethereum based token exchanges.

 You’ve likely noticed that there are many different trading pairs on cryptocurrency exchanges.
-They work much the same way as using any other pairing, but you should be aware that the value could actually be much different for each pairing.
+They work much the same way as using any other pair, but you should be aware that the value could actually be much different for each pair.

-That’s because every pairing is essentially its own order book.
+That’s because every pair has essentially its own order book.
 It has its own bids and asks, and depending on demand you could actually be paying a premium to trade with these pairs, or perhaps getting a good deal if you can fill a demand.
 Nine times out of ten you’d be better off trading using BTC though.

-When choosing a trading pair you should make sure that you choose one that’s offering you an advantage.
+When choosing the best trading pair you should make sure that you choose the one that’s offering you an advantage.
 Make sure that you’re not losing money on a trade, and make sure to take the current trading volume into consideration.

 Trading pairs base currency

-A base currency is one that has been established as a common trading pair on exchanges.
-For crypto only exchanges, you’ll need to have one of these pairs before you can actually trade.
+Base currency is the one that has been established as a common trading pair on exchanges.
+For only crypto exchanges, you’ll need to have one of these pairs before you can actually trade.
 In most cases, these are the most popular cryptocurrencies that you could buy.

 They typically include Bitcoin and Ethereum, but sometimes exchanges also have other options, including their own base currencies!
 This could include things like Binance’s BNB, which is their native token.

-Accepted base currencies will vary for each exchange and you’ll need to verify for yourself which ones they accept.
-This is easy enough to do in your account page if you go to the trading screen.
-You’ll be able to see on the exchange which base currency pairs they have available.
+Accepted base currencies varies from exchange to exchange and you’ll need to verify for yourself which ones they accept.
+This is easy enough to do on your account page if you go to the trading screen.
+You’ll see on the exchange which base currency pairs they have available.

 When doing arbitrage on Bitsgap you’ll actually need to trade a cryptocurrency against a fiat trading pair.
 That means you can use ETH/USD, LTC/USD, XRP/USD, EOS/EUR, etc.

-If you’re doing it manually then you could technically use any pairing, but Bitsgap uses fiat currency pairings to make it easier to make fast trades.
+If you’re doing it manually, then you could technically use any pairing, but Bitsgap uses fiat currency pairs to make it easier to execute fast trades.
 This can secure you much better profits and using an automated software like ours is a better route to go despite this limitation.

 The answer is, sometimes.
-Some cryptocurrencies and pairings do have a certain price correlation where they follow each other but not always.
-Since Bitcoin is so tied to the entire cryptocurrency market many of them tend to follow it, but there is sometimes some deviation.
+Some cryptocurrencies and pairs do have a certain price correlation where they follow each other but not always.
+Since Bitcoin is so tied to the entire cryptocurrency market many of them tend to follow it, but sometimes there is some deviation.

-This can be particularly true if you’re using a pairing or exchange which has a very small number of traders.
-In these cases, almost all of the demand can be totally held within the BTC base currency, leaving little liquidity for other pairings.
+This can be particularly true if you’re using a pair or exchange which has a very small number of traders.
+In these cases, almost all of the demand can be totally held within the BTC base currency, leaving little liquidity for other pairs.
 Low liquidity can cause strange price movement, and you should be aware of this when trading.